 If the student chooses the first option of a technical paper, the paper should be written for an expert audience, by an expert, ie, the intern.
 Students who completed science research projects will most likely use a standard research paper format: introduction, methods, data and analysis, discussion including suggestions for future research and conclusions.

 The second option for your final product is more flexible than a technical paper, while maintaining the same rigor and substance.
 The underlying purpose is to create a deliverable tailored to the sponsoring organization, which supports its mission and complements the intern's work.
 For this option, the assignment could be to write a different kind of paper.
-For example, a student who conducted policy research might write a brief that reviews contending proposals for the issue under debate, analyzes the options, and recommends a new policy.
+For example, a student who conducted policy research might write a brief or a white paper that reviews contending proposals for the issue under debate, analyzes the options, and recommends a new policy.
 For interns working in government agencies, a decision memo might be the most valuable contribution.
 For some internship experiences, perhaps a paper is not the best way to give back to the sponsoring organization.
-For example, some organizations might benefit from a new website, the establishment of a social media presence, or the creation of a blog.
+For example, some organizations might benefit from a new website, the establishment of a social media presence, the creation of a blog, or a podcast.
 These are just some ideas.
-All students choosing the second option must get pre-approval from Suki Hoagland (email@example.com).
+All students choosing the second option must get pre-approval from Suki Hoagland (firstname.lastname@example.org).

 Supervisor and self evaluation forms are also due by the last day of classes of the quarter following the internship.
 Please use the Earth Systems Internship Supervisor Evaluation and Self Evaluation Forms.

 Internship Final Products, Supervisor and Self Evaluations must be submitted to:

 Y2E2, Rm.
 127, 473 Via Ortega